Home Air Purifier Buying Guide

 Best air purifier for medium rooms

-The Bionaire True HEPA 360° UV Air Purifier delivers a 113 CADR, ideal for medium-sized rooms up to 175 sq. ft., making this the best air purifier for medium rooms.
+The Bionaire True HEPA 360° UV Air Purifier filters the air in a 175 sq. ft. space in just 12.5 minutes (4.8 air changes per hour based on AHAM recommended removal rate) or a space up to 424 sq. ft. in 30 minutes.
+The CADR of 113 is ideal for medium-sized rooms.
 The 360° air intake system pulls in air from every direction through the 6-stage filtration system, including UV Light Protect, leaving you in a soothing oasis of fresh, clean air.

 Best air purifier for small rooms